 Indirect taxes are basically taxes that can be passed on to another entity or individual.
-It is usually imposed on a manufacturer or supplier who then passes on the tax to the consumer.
-The most common example of indirect tax is the excise tax on cigarettes and alcohol.
-Value Added Tax (VAT) is also an example of an indirect tax.
+They are usually imposed on a manufacturer or supplier who then passes on the tax to the consumer.
+The most common example of an indirect tax is the excise tax on cigarettes and alcohol.
+Value Added Taxes (VAT) are also an example of an indirect tax.

 Types of Indirect Taxes

 What many people are not aware of is that practically everyone pays taxes, especially indirect taxes.
-It is because it is imposed on almost all the products that we consume.
+This is because taxes are imposed on almost all the products that we consume.
 Here are some of the types of indirect taxes.